-We reached the front gate around 6:30 AM, finding ourselves unable to get in as the park did not open yet.
-Luckily, a construction worker passed us and let us in.
-We went to the first viewpoint just in time for sunset which overlooked the hills to the East of the Bay area.
+Early in the morning, a few friends and I went to Mount Umunhum to watch the sunrise.
+The drive up was windy and somewhat steep, but it was also fun.
+We reached the front gate around 6:30 AM, but found that the park was not yet open.
+Fortunately, a construction worker passed by and let us in.
+We went to the first viewpoint just in time for sunrise, which overlooks the hills to the east of the Bay Area.